 He has been heavily involved in trust litigation, appearing in the trial of the Tchenguiz litigation in Guernsey, also advising on trustee removal, mistake and momentous decision applications, working along the firm’s private client team.

-Richard has been working on data protection matters for some years and is recognised as being at the forefront of advising on Guernsey´s new Data Protection Law and GDPR.
+Richard has been working on data protection and cyber matters for some years and is recognised as being at the forefront of advising on Guernsey´s Data Protection regime and GDPR.
 He sits on the States of Guernsey´s GDPR Industry Working Party, is involved in policy development and is both the chair of the Bailiwick’s Association of Data Protection Officers and a qualified GDPR Practitioner.
+He is instructed by insurers in relation to cyber/incident response and managing breaches from initial discovery to remediation.

 Richard sits on the Digital Guernsey Panel and has been involved in providing input into the island’s Electronic Agents legislation, believed to be a “world first” in terms of setting a regulatory framework.
 He has also been involved with the Guernsey Financial Service Commission’s G-FIN working group and their wider initiatives at engagement with the local business community on fintech issues.
 He has historically been involved with the first use of blockchain in the private equity marketplace, spoken at the island’s first blockchain conference and advised on several digital identity, digital wallet, cryptocurrency and e-CDD projects.